 Are EAs allowed at Alpine Funded?

 Yes, but with restrictions.
-Alpine Funded bans certain categories such as martingale, grid, arbitrage-style systems, and other behavior it classifies as abusive or manipulative.
+Alpine bans certain categories such as martingale, grid, arbitrage-style systems, and other behavior it classifies as abusive or manipulative.

 Does Alpine Funded allow trade copiers?